 The Foreign Policy Leadership Development Program

 Learn from the minds reshaping today’s debates about U.S. foreign policy.
-Discover career paths that could help you make the tough transition from studying foreign policy to working in foreign policy.
-Learn how to build the track record as a leader on campus that can strengthen your resume.
+Network with professionals from a diverse, cross-partisan array of Washington institutions.
+Take part in interactive learning activities like debates and crisis simulations.
 Meet peers from around the country who share your interests and your desire for a smarter U.S. foreign policy.
 Join us July 19-21.

 The Foreign Policy Leadership Development Program (FPLDP) is the John Quincy Adams Society’s summer conference for undergraduate students.
 You are eligible to apply for the FPLDP if you will be a student at a U.S. university in Fall 2023.
 Students involved with chapters of the John Quincy Adams Society will have priority.
 This program is in its sixth year.